micmejia/bible-dump/AMPC/Genesis/Gen 4.md

-Then Cain said to the Lord, My punishment is [^c]greater than I can bear.
+Then Cain said to the Lord, My punishment is greater than I can bear.